jarmanl2002/LJ-NetopGitLabImportTest-portal-junk-portal-infrastructure/README.md

 <br>
 * when finished , run the docker-compose command :
 `docker-compose up`
+* You can use docker compose to view logs, restart, rebuild containers and more
+* For a detailed documentation please visit https://docs.docker.com/compose/reference/overview/
 <br><br>

 * edit your hosts file & add the following lines (replacing the IP with your docker-ip - <param2> for the install.sh) :
 `<docker interface ip on mac> or <127.0.0.1 on linux>	portal-local.netop.com nas-local.netop.com`